 Fibres Vs Animal Hair

+Cornish Lime supply also supply polypropylene / flock fibres and can give guidance on the quantities needed.
 Fibres work nearly as well as natural animal hair but are cheaper and far easier to introduce into the mix.
 Rather than teasing in as for hair, simply sprinkle the fibres into the mix.
 This then requires only a few minutes mixing for them to be thoroughly distributed.
+We also supply CLM28F, a ready-mixed lime putty mortar with the addition of fibres included.

 The hair used would be any animal hair, rough in texture from goats, cows, horses (body hair not the mane or tail) amongst others.
 Evidence of other types of reinforcement has been found which include hemp or jute fibres among others, but the use of hair is fairly universal for this role.